We all have been degraded. We all will be the greatest. - The Maine

 Years passed, and he explored a very diverse line of work until the year 80, when Felix was nominated as Region Leader of Two West, serving a similar role as one might expect of a mayor in a smaller district.

 Once he'd gotten comfortable in his role, Felix had asked Dicey if he would be interested in the position of 'commissioner' as part of his 'crime-reduction task force'.
 The redhead had been, naturally, suspicious.
-And when he'd said as much to Felix, the young man had shrugged.
+And when he'd said as much to Felix, the young man had shrugged, humble, and truthful.

-"You've taken so many odd jobs over the years that everyone knows you, and you're one of the only people I know who actually cares about others without expecting anything in return.
-When you do something, you give it your whole heart, and that's what I want in this position.
-I want someone who cares about the people in Two West, not someone who will throw the poor to the dirt and allow the wealthy to glide on by without recourse."
+"You've taken so many odd jobs over the years that everyone knows you, and you're one of the only people I know who actually cares about others because it's the right thing to do.
+When you do something, you give it your whole heart, and that's what I want from someone in this position.
+I want someone who cares about the people in Two West, not someone who will throw the poor to the dirt and allow the wealthy to glide on by without recourse.
+We've seen the consequences of that, Dicey."

 Flattery got Felix everywhere.

-Dicey's responsibility became to enmesh himself into the community and find why laws were being violated, what services were failing to be provided, what behaviors they'd been encouraging in their youth, where the highest areas of crime were.
+Dicey's responsibility became to enmesh himself into the community and find why laws were being violated, what services were failing to be provided, what behaviors they'd been encouraging in their youth, where the highest areas of crime were, and how the people of Two West felt they could best be aided.

 His job, in other words, was to be a source of community support.